SAMA-Communications/.github/profile/README.md

 - [SAMA on Medium](https://medium.com/sama-communications)
 - Discord Server - TBA

+## Help us!

 Stay connected and contribute to making SAMA even better!
+Any thoughts, feedback is welcome!
+Please create a GitHub issue for any feedback you have.

+Want to support us with [some coffee?](https://www.buymeacoffee.com/khomenkoigor).
+Will be much appreciated!